mobizt/Firebase-ESP-Client/README.md

 The Firebase or Google Cloud Storage bucket file upload, download, read its meta data and listing are supported.

-This Google Cloud Storage supported allows large files upload which upload the large file via the Firebase Storage functions is not allowable.
+This Google Cloud Storage allows large files upload which upload the large file via the Firebase Storage functions is not allowable.

+The [OTA firmware update](/examples/Storage/GoogleCloudStorage/DownloadFileOTA/DownloadFileOTA.ino) via the Google Strage bucket is supported.

 See the [Google Cloud Storage examples](/examples/Storage/GoogleCloudStorage) for the usages.